sje30/schol2018/innovations.md

 (Additional findings can be reported, but are clearly marked as such.)
 Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge https://cos.io/prereg/ is helping to popularise this notion more broadly.
+Initial analysis of results from preregistered papers suggests, perhaps reassuringly, a marked increase in null results reported [@Warren2018-cj].

 **Stronger data sharing policies and community expectations.** Both funders and journals are now making stronger statements about what